 - Is the variation in outcome and spend for people with atrial fibrillation in increasing or decreasing and is it better in Population X or Popiulation Y

 The new paradigm

-In the USA, the meaning of the term ‘value’ is conceived as the relationship between outcomes for the patient treated and costs but in countries committed to universal health coverage.
-This relationship would be termed ‘efficiency’ and in health systems committed to universal coverage, value is a much broader concept than efficiency.
-The European Union emphasised the need to understand that the commitment to universal healthcare is an expression of the principle of solidarity, a core principle of the European Union.
-Their definition of value-based healthcare is that it is as a:
+We need a new paradigm that focuses on value with a culture of stewardship, but what does value mean?
+In the USA, the meaning of the term ‘value’ is conceived as the relationship between outcomes for the patient treated and costs but in countries committed to universal health coverage this relationship would be termed ‘efficiency’ and in health systems committed to universal coverage, value is a much broader concept than efficiency and has four dimensions:

 Personal value – appropriate care to achieve the goal that matters most to the person related to the problem that was bothering the person most

 Technical value – achievement of best possible outcomes with available resources; it is important to emphasise that this means using the resources for all the people in need in the population not just those who reach the service and become patients, for example focusing on all the people in with hip pain, not just those people who have had a hip replacement.
 This means that technical value also includes measurement and minimisation of inequity

 Allocative value – equitable resource distribution across all populations and within each population across all patient groups